 In the workplace, healthy eating and nutrition programs can serve an integral role in fostering employee health and wellness, as well as establish a supportive environment for practicing healthy eating behaviours in the office.

-Guided by the topics explored in this year’s Nutrition Month campaign, here are ways to engage and empower your workforce in exploring healthy eating in their day-to-day routines.
+Here are ways to engage and empower your workforce in exploring healthy eating in their day-to-day routines.

 The potential to fuel

 What are the barriers to healthy eating in the workplace?
 For many of today’s busy employees, they are lacking in the time and the motivation to give a second thought to healthy eating on top of all of their pressing work duties and responsibilities.

 According to an Ipsos survey, half of Canadians (49%) find it challenging to eat a balanced diet when they are busy.
 When you’ve got a packed day full of tasks to complete, and when hunger strikes or frustration hits, it’s easier to go for the faster but less healthy food options.